 | Other Races | 0 |

-The following table and chart show the ethnic background for students who recently graduated from Auburn University at Montgomery with a master's in special ed.
+The following table and chart show the ethnic background for students who recently graduated from Auburn University at Montgomery with a certificate in special education.

 | Ethnic Background | Number of Students |